macmanes/pero_transcriptome/rebuttal.md

 5. For the natural section results, I think it would be interest to add more than two genes.
 Perhaps the top and bottom 10 genes from the Tajima’s D analysis.

-	*I have added a few more genes, Aqp1,2,4,9.
+	*I have added a few more genes, Aqp 1,2,4,9.
 There is not evidence of positive selection in the eremicus lineage for any of these genes, as expected.
 The de novo (e.g. NOT focused on candidate genes) exploration of positive selection on P. eremicus will be presented in a later work, in connection with a genome sequence*

 6. It would also be nice to have the various parts of the analysis in a repository, for reviewing and open science purposes.